8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 9. Not Removing the Dried Tire Sealant from the Old Tire

-Always remove the dried tire sealant from the old tires, especially from the tire beads.
+Always remove the dried tire sealant from the old tires, especially the tire beads.
 Otherwise, you risk tire leaks and improper tire seating.

-You can use either a sealant remover or sandpaper cleaner (trust me, it works, but it requires some elbow grease).
+You can use either a sealant remover or sandpaper (trust me, it works, but it requires some elbow grease).

 Conclusion